Loca (Shakira song): Plagiarism case

-On 19 August 2014, Alvin Hellerstein, senior judge of the U.S. District Court for the Southern District of New York, concluded that the Spanish version of "Loca" had been indirectly plagiarised from "Loca con su Tiguere", a mid-1990s song composed by Dominican songwriter Ramon "Arias" Vasquez.
+On 19 August 2014, Alvin Hellerstein, senior judge of the U.S. District Court for the Southern District of New York, concluded that the Spanish version of "Loca" had been indirectly plagiarized from "Loca con su Tiguere", a mid-1990s song composed by Dominican songwriter Ramon "Arias" Vasquez.
 He testified that he had met Bello in 2006 and had introduced him to two of his songs, including "Loca con su Tiguere".
 According to Vasquez, Bello was impressed by the song and asked him to record it.
 However, Bello claimed that the song was originally his and was based on his relationship with his ex-wife as opposed to Vasquez's claim that "Loca con su Tiguere" was based on his sister's relationship with a street-tough boyfriend.
 Hellerstein ruled in favour of Vasquez and found the two songs to be similar in structure and rhythm.
-As the Spanish version of "Loca" features Bello singing numerous portions, the judge reasoned that it too was plagiarised from Vasquez's song.
+As the Spanish version of "Loca" features Bello singing numerous portions, the judge reasoned that it too was plagiarized from Vasquez's song.
 After a trial phase, SonyATV Latin and Sony/ATV Discos (the distributors of the Spanish version of "Loca" in the United States) will pay damages to Mayimba Music, the owner of the rights to Vasquez's song and the plaintiff in the lawsuit.

 On 10 August 2015, the case was dismissed by Hellerstein after Sony Music brought forth new evidence suggesting that Vasquez had fabricated the cassette tape that he had earlier produced in court to prove that the song was originally recorded by him.
 Hellerstein said the evidence given by Sony Music provided "competent and substantial proof" that the cassette tape was fake.